kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

   ```
 </details>
 <details>
   <summary>6.
-Stage the DNS TXT record</summary>
+Client Function: Stage the DNS TXT record</summary>
   <br />
   The implementation of this step is dependent on both the client's capabilities and the target DNS resource.
 For public DNS like Cloudflare, this is usually handled with an API and API key(s).
-The goal is to insert a DNS TXT record for **this** domain (zone).
+The goal is to insert a DNS TXT record for this domain (zone).
 Proof validation is established by virtue of the fact that the client only owns/manages DNS records for this resource in a public DNS service.
 For the sake of completeness, however, the lab's DNS "pre hook" script is included here.
 It simply executes Bash commands through an SSH connection to echo the DNS record into the zone file.
-In this specific instance, the validation value is *iBNF15sfcOKMa0i1SNVVJFGBya85VFLLxO15X1aXFKg*, the dns-01 token value from the authorizations response.
+In this specific instance, the validation value is "iBNF15sfcOKMa0i1SNVVJFGBya85VFLLxO15X1aXFKg", the dns-01 token value from the authorizations response.
   <br />

   ```shell